The Science Behind Size Exclusion Chromatography

 Applications of GC

-- Separation of volatile organic compounds (VOCs).
+Isomerization of volatile organic compounds (VOCs).

-- Quality control in the petrochemical industry.
+Quality control in the petrochemical sector.

 High-Performance Liquid Chromatography (HPLC)